comodojo/extender.framework/docs/commands.rst

 			- customcommand.php
 		- composer.json

-Commands' classes should be autoloaded (using composer); in addition, something should be written in *commands-config.php* file.
+Commands' classes should be autoloaded (using composer); in addition, something should be written in *extender-commands-config.php* file.
 The project package does all the job automatically using **extra** field of *composer.json*.

-To enable this feature, the package's type **should** be declared as *extender-commands-bundle* and the *extra* field should contain a *comodojo-commands-register* subfield.
+To enable this feature, the package's type **should** be declared as *extender-commands-bundle* or *comodojo-bundle* and the *extra* field should contain a *comodojo-commands-register* subfield.

 So, the composer.json of *mybundle* package will be something like::